 Moonlight Canyon Trail

-Moonlight Canyon Trail offers an easy-to-moderate 2.2 mile desert hike in Anza-Borrego Desert State Park with a section that travels through a short, sheltered slot canyon that captures morning and late-afternoon light in dramatic ways.
-The route follows a mix of sandy washes and narrow passageways carved by centuries of flash floods, with rugged rock walls that rise on both sides.
-Because this trail sits within the Agua Caliente County Park area, it’s accessible, family-friendly, and makes a great add-on to a day of exploring the surrounding desert.
+Moonlight Canyon Trail offers an easy-to-moderate 2.2-mile desert hike in Anza-Borrego Desert State Park, featuring a section that traverses a short, sheltered slot canyon, capturing morning and late-afternoon light in dramatic ways.
+The loop trail begins and ends at Agua Caliente Campground, and is accessible, family-friendly, and makes a great add-on to a day of exploring the surrounding desert.

 Trail Details